Osiris-Team/jSQL-Gen/README.md

 communicate with multiple clients/applications.

 ### ⚡️ Performance
-- No runtime overhead for class generation (unlike other ORMs).
+- No runtime overhead for class generation (unlike some ORMs).
 - Cached connection pool ensures optimal performance on small and huge databases.
   Besides that it provides protection against timed out connections.
 - (Optional) Cached results for ultra-fast data retrieval